aws-samples/failure-analysis-assistant/README_en.md

       | Request URL       | same URL                      |
       | Short Description | Get insight for your workload |

-7. Once you've made it this far, a pop-up prompting you to reinstall will appear at the top of the screen, click on it and reinstall the Slack App on the target channel.
-Because you modified the permission of Slack App token in step 4.
-   1. Or open [OAuth & Permissions], and click [Reinstall to {your workspace name}] to re-install your app.
-8. And click [App Home] on the left menu, turn on [Home Tab] in [Show Tabs].
-Next, check [Allow users to send Slash commands and messages from the messages tab] in [Message tab].
+2. Click [App Home] on the left menu, check [Allow users to send Slash commands and messages from the messages tab] in [Message tab].
-9. Join the Slack App to the target channel.
-To add, open the desired channel and click on the channel name.
-Select [Integrations] and then click [Add an app].
-Find FA2 (or the name of the app you have registered) and click the [Add] button.
-Follow the instructions that appear to install the app.

 ### Testing